MongoDB: MLab

 You also need at least one “collection” in order to do anything interesting.
 So the first thing you’ll want to do is to add at least one collection.
 For simple applications, you will likely not need more than one collection.
 The thing in a collection are “documents”, which is the MongoDB terminology for a single JSON object.

 Perhaps the best way to choose a name is think about what kind of “thing” in the real world is represented by each item in the collection.
-If it’s a collection of JSON objects representing movies, call it movies.
+If it’s a collection of JSON objects representing movies, call it movies

 Then, create a user.
 This user is not a human user, but rather a “machine user”, i.e. it is the user/password credentials that will be used by your Python application to connect to this database.

-It is best to not create this until you are ready to type the password into the env.sh file, or the Heroku form for environment variables, because once you type in the password, you can’t see it anymore.
-So the best way to go about this is: (1) create the env.sh file or bring up the Heroku form, (2) type in a username such as dbuser1 and as password that is random characters such as weaf8jawel8f8waefjawe8fjlaw8fhalwifhaw3, then copy paste that password (not literally the one on this web page) into the mlab user creation form.
+password, you can’t see it anymore.
+So the best way to go about this is: (1) create the env.sh file or bring up the Heroku form, (2) type in a username such as dbuser1

 Sample Code